-Who's calling the shots at Stormont?
+Who's calling the shots on NI policy?

-Stormont stalemate: Who's calling the shots?
+Stormont stalemate: Who's calling the shots on policy?

 Northern Ireland has had no government since January 2017, when a power-sharing deal collapsed.